Signs of High Emotional Intelligence & Why Emotional Intelligence is Vital for High Performance

 “In general, the Emotional Intelligence Training workshop gives us many tools we can use in our next meeting, in our decision-making, in cooperating with and influencing others, whether or not we’re leaders.
 Those tools are great for helping us assess problems, situations, and opportunities better as a team and to work together more productively.”

-The most successful organizations are not simply collections of high-performing individuals, but rather teams of talented people who work together effectively and collaboratively to make and implement the best decisions.
+The most successful organizations are not simply collections of high-performing individuals but rather teams of talented people who work together effectively and collaboratively to make and implement the best decisions.

 But achieving that level of coordination and cooperation can be challenging.
 Everyone brings their own perspectives, biases, opinions, and emotions into the mix.
 Team members who are unable to recognize their own emotional reactions and empathize with others can derail progress and cause unnecessary, unproductive conflict.